tri-bao/painless-gridbag/README.md

-# A small utility that removes the painfulness when working with Swing's GridBagLayout using fluent API. #

-Have you ever felt [totally gridbag](http://madbean.com/anim/totallygridbag/)?
+Have you ever felt [totally gridbag](https://www.youtube.com/watch?v=UuLaxbFKAcc)?
 Lets see how the life changes with this utility: Your layout code is now like following

 ```
         PainlessGridBag gbl = new PainlessGridBag(getContentPane(), false);